Teacher Candidate Information

 - Communicate with your Faculty Advisor on a weekly basis

-- Complete and submit the weekly reflective journal submissions (review description in the above section) that demonstrate your changing and growing understanding of learning and teaching
+- Complete and submit the weekly reflective journal submissions that demonstrate your changing and growing understanding of learning and teaching

 - During the last few days of your CFE, remind your Community Partner Host to fill out their Community Partner Feedback Form – we encourage Partners to fill out the form with you.